sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - The represented Service Consumer is mentioned in the `represents` Claim.
 - In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.

-A sample chain representation may look like:
+A sample chain representation for a service identified with uuid `a9e17a2e-d358-406d-9d5f-ad6045f712ba` may look like (note: claims that do not add to the example are omitted for readability):

       {
+        "scopes": "openid a9e17a2e-d358-406d-9d5f-ad6045f712ba",
         /* End user */
         "sub": "RKyLpEVr1L",
         "sub_id_type": "urn:nl-eid-gdi:1.0:id:pseudonym",